devops321-top/shared/cheatsheets/TCPDump.md

 ### Logical Operators

+Logical operators indicate how to work with certain traffic.

 | Operator | Syntax | Example | Description |
 | ------ | ------ | ------ | ------ |
 | AND | and, && | tcpdump -n src 192.168.1.1 and dst port 21 | Combine filtering options |